Static (Virgil Hawkins)

 - Heroic Lineage: As Robert put it, she had a stubborn streak like her kids, and also shares a strong desire to help others.

 - Missing Mom: Jean was shot and killed while on her job as a paramedic during a city-wide riot.
 Several episodes highlight how her death deeply affected her son, who's upset he essentially grew up without her.

 - Nice Girl: A great mother, loving wife, would help anyone, and an overall good person.

 - Posthumous Character: Her death serves to fuel a lot of angst for Virgil.

 - So Proud of You: "Flashback" has Virgil going back in time in an attempt to prevent Jean's death and revealing to her his superhero life.
-He doesn't prevent her death, but alters the timeline a bit: She kept telling her co-workers how proud she was of her son and that he was her superhero.
+He doesn't prevent her death, but does alter the timeline.
+On the night of her death, she kept telling her co-workers how proud she was of her son and that he was her superhero.

 - Voiced by: Michele Morgan